jm-trd-ms/edge-developer/microsoft-edge/webdriver-chromium.md

 choco install selenium-chromium-edge-driver
 ```

-For more information, see [Selenium Chromium Edge Driver on Chocolatey][ChocolateyPackagesSeleniumChromiumEdgeDriver].
+For more information, navigate to [Selenium Chromium Edge Driver on Chocolatey][ChocolateyPackagesSeleniumChromiumEdgeDriver].

 ### Docker